 Students will be required to attend three to four compulsory block teaching weeks during September, December and March.
 When attending these taught sessions on the University’s Edgbaston campus, you will be required to book and pay for your own food and accommodation.
 A list of accommodation is available from the programme administrators.

-For the academic year 2014-15 these weeks are subject to change.
-They are currently scheduled for:
+For the academic year 2015-16 teaching days are campus are currently scheduled for:

 The postgraduate diploma consists of four taught modules that are taken part-time over two years.
 In each year of the postgraduate diploma you will take two modules.
 Should you transfer to the MSc you will also complete a dissertation in a third year.
 The modules are briefly outlined below.